-1. Workers’ Compensation Laws – and Fines – Are Determined by States
+1. State Law Determines Workers’ Compensation Requirements – and Fines

 - The number of employees you have.
 Sometimes the smaller the business, the smaller the fine.
 For example, in New York, a noncompliant business with fewer than five employees may face fines of $1,000 to $5,000.
-For more than five employees, fines can reach $50,000.
+For more than five employees, the fine can reach $50,000.

-- The reason you don't have coverage.
-Penalties can go up if a court decides you intentionally lied about the number of employees you have or the jobs they perform.
-In Pennsylvania [PDF], intentional noncompliance is a felony.
+- The reason for your noncompliance.
+Penalties can go up if a court decides you purposefully misrepresented the number of employees you have or the jobs they perform.
+In Pennsylvania, intentional noncompliance is a felony.

-- The number of days you don't have coverage.
-In Illinois, a business owner who “knowingly and willfully fails to obtain insurance” faces up to a $500 per day in fines.
+- The number of days you are noncompliant.
+In Illinois, a business owner who “knowingly and willfully fails to obtain insurance” faces up to a $500 per day of noncompliance.

-2. Breaking Workers’ Comp Laws Can Mean Criminal Charges in Some States
+2. Workers’ Comp Noncompliance Can Mean Criminal Charges in Some States

-This isn't a definitive list, so be sure to read up about penalties where you live.
+This isn't a definitive list, so be sure to read up on your responsibilities.